 What About Yogurt Probiotics?

-You’re probably used to seeing the word ‘probiotic!’ emblazoned all over the packaging of your favourite brands of yogurt, and indeed for humans most types of yogurts have probiotic properties due to the live bacteria contained in the product.
-This does not, however, mean that you should just dish some of your favourite yogurt into your cat’s bowl and expect a miracle.
+You’re probably used to seeing the word ‘probiotic!’ emblazoned all over the packaging of your favorite brands of yogurt, and indeed for humans, most types of yogurts have probiotic properties due to the live bacteria contained in the product.
+This does not, however, mean that you should just dish some of your favorite yogurt into your cat’s bowl and expect a miracle.

 However, if you’re looking for a cheap and all-natural probiotic for your cat there are ways to make yogurt work.
 The most important thing is to make sure you’re buying plain, unsweetened yogurt.
 Let it warm to room temperature and then try feeding a small amount to your cat.
 Even cats that are lactose intolerant should be able to stomach small amounts of yogurt.

-After feeding, watch your cat closely for signs of an upset stomach (vomiting, diarrhoea, general discomfort, etc.).
+After feeding, watch your cat closely for signs of an upset stomach (vomiting, diarrhea, general discomfort, etc.).
 If everything seems to go well, you can try incorporating yogurt into your cat’s regular diet.

 Are there any Side Effects of Probiotics?